PaloAltoNetworks/pan.dev/products/terraform/docs/panos/tutorials/config-secpol-and-objs.md

 ## Get Terraform ready for configuration

-In the first section, you will create a Terraform file, and initialise Terraform so it is ready to perform configuration operations.
+In the first section, you will create a Terraform file, and initialize Terraform so it is ready to perform configuration operations.

 1. Create a file called ```security-policies.tf``` and paste in the following content:
 ```hcl